29 Jan 2026

 In some ways, yes.
 In other ways, no.

-The ASVAB can feel harder than a typical school test because you cannot rely on last minute memorization and because many test takers are years removed from formal education.
+The ASVAB can feel harder than a typical school test because you cannot rely on last-minute memorization, and because many test takers are years removed from formal education.
 The stakes also feel higher, which adds mental pressure.

 At the same time, the ASVAB does not require advanced math, essays, or deep academic theory.
 It focuses on fundamentals.
 Most people who struggle do so because they underestimate the exam, not because it is genuinely beyond their ability.